Terms and Conditions

 A learner’s Language, Literacy and Numeracy (LLN) skills may be assessed by KPS for the purpose of ascertaining the learner’s likely ability to manage the requirements of the proposed course enrolment.
 Assessment of these basic skills will be via:

-NOTE: If you have been assessed as having LLN skills below a Level 3 against each of the Core Skill areas you will need to discuss your options with KPS Learning Centres prior to enrolling.
+NOTE: If you have been assessed as having LLN skills below the required level for your selected qualification against each of the Core Skill areas you will need to discuss your options with KPS prior to enrolling.
 Contact KPS via 1300 001 577 to discuss your individual situation and needs.
 KPS offers different modes of delivery to account for various skill levels of learners including previous experience and Language Literacy and Numeracy skills and computer literacy.

 The various delivery modes include: